-Learn how to draw a Unicorn with this easy step by step tutorial.
+Below you’ll find an easy step-by-step tutorial for how to draw a Unicorn Tutorial Video and a Unicorn Coloring Page.
 It’s perfect for those that want to draw the entire body, including a candy colored mane and horn.

 How to Get Started

 The best way to get students off to a good start on any drawing project is to show them how to use guides as a reference point.
 You may have noticed that all of the tutorials on this site have a dashed line running through the center of each step, both in the horizontal and vertical direction.
 If students make their own centered lines on their own paper, before drawing, they will have an easy reference to follow.
 For instance, as seen in Step 1 below, this unicorn neck starts to the left of the vertical line, just above middle of the horizontal line paper.
 The body then continues down and to the right.

 Drawing skills are all about getting the size and placement of lines on paper, so having some visual reference points to get started, will always help anyone learn how to be a little more accurate.
 So does that mean students need to draw a big fat lines down the center of their paper before they start?
 Goodness no, please don’t!
 That will most likely be hard to erase and distract from any finished art.
 No, simply fold the paper in half both ways, make a crease, and unfold.
 The beauty is that by the time the drawing is done and colored in, the creases will disappear.

 Use the Button below to Download a PDF Tutorial

 Materials to draw a Unicorn